Applications for the NOHI TOHF learning collaborative will be accepted through April 30, 2021.

 Stipend: HealthEfficient will pay the FQHC up to $25,000

 If your FQHC is interested and meets these qualifications, click the button below to apply to be part of the TOHF learning collaborative.
-This will be a competitive selection process, and as many as two FQHCs in Virginia will be selected to participate in a learning collaborative of 8-10 teams throughout the region.
-Applications are accepted through November 30, 2020; applicants will be informed about their participation in early December 2020.
+This will be a competitive selection process, and as many as three FQHCs in Virginia will be selected to participate in a learning collaborative of 8-10 teams throughout the region.